kbss-cvut/record-manager/doc/development.md

 Alternatively, to step 2, a browser plugin can be used to disable CORS policy.

+## Running with Dockerized Services

+It is possible to run all related services, including the frontend, as described in the [frontend development guide](https://github.com/kbss-cvut/record-manager-ui/blob/main/doc/development.md#additional-configuration-parameters).
+The guide also describes how to use local backend with the dockerized services using variable `INTERNAL_RECORD_MANAGER_SERVER_SERVICE`.

 ## Health check

 To check that the backend is running, use path `/actuator/health` (e.g. `http://localhost:8080/record-manager/actuator/health`).